RIAPS/riaps-integration/riaps-x86runtime/README.md

 # RIAPS Host Environment Setup Instructions

+## Initial System Setup

+The first three steps are required to establish a host environment that can communicate with the system of remote nodes.
+The fourth step is encouraged to create a setup that is secured to a specific RIAPS Virtual Machine with unique security keys.

-## Importing the RIAPS Virtual Machine
+### <a name="connect-remotes">1) Importing the RIAPS Virtual Machine</a>

 A virtual machine running Xubuntu 20.04 is preloaded with a tested RIAPS host environment.
 It is setup with the RIAPS specific tools, eclipse development with example applications for experimentation, and multi-architecture cross compilation capability (amd64, armhf and aarch64).